AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 	* Overwrite record
 	* Create new UUID
 * License Type: set the licence under which the harvested records should be added
-* Validate records before import``: Invalid records will be rejected.
+* Validate records before import: Invalid records will be rejected.
 Validation is based on the standard validation (ie. XSD, Schematrons).
-This has the following options``:
+This has the following options:
 	* Accept all metadata without validation (this option will import all records regardless of validity)
 	* Accept metadata that are XSD valid (this option will cause the harvest to fail on the first invalid record)
 	* Accept metadata that are XSD and Schematron valid (this option will cause the harvest to fail on the first invalid record)